 KPIs, or Key Performance Indicators, are specific metrics used by businesses to see how websites are doing and if they are reaching their agreed-upon performance goals.

-Measuring your website’s performance can prove difficult, however tracking these KPIs can easily help businesses optimize their sites and, more importantly, their online revenue.
+Measuring your website’s performance can prove challenging.
+However, tracking these KPIs can help businesses optimize their sites and, more importantly, their online revenue.
+KPI management software enables companies to set goals for their KPIs, track them, and visualize their performance to improve outcomes.

 To get the most out of these metrics, it’s important you know exactly what data you’re looking for and how it can work in your favor in the long term.